mmansion/UT_FMX_213/PROJECTS.md

     * what is the object is
     * how closely could you came to resembling the original
     * what you think worked and  didn't work
-    * what would you do different next time?
+    * what would you do differently next time?
     * any other details you find relevant

 ---